THE OFFICIAL WEBSITE OF THE BRADT FAMILY SOCIETY

 To the best of our knowledge, Albert never used the spelling "Bradt"; he signed his name Brat or Bratt.
 Bradt become more common because the Dutch customarily insert a silent "d."
 Other spellings usually came about later as some branches of the family moved West.

-Over the years, a large number of spelling changes have occurred.
+Over the years, numerous spelling changes have occurred.
 Almost all Bradt's and most Brott's are descended from the two Bratt brothers.
 Many Bratt's, Vanderzee's, Brodt's, Broat's, Van Brott's, and Van Bradt's and some Brad's and Bradd's are also direct descendants.
 These are not the only spellings.
 Some of the others are listed farther down this page.

 Over 95% of the Bradt cousins descend through female lines.
 It's no exaggeration to say that we would not have a Bradt Family Society today without them.
 It has been estimated that over 2 million descendants of the Bradt brothers now populate the Americas.